Inboxen/Inboxen/README.md

 ### Branching

-All development happens in branches off of `master`.
+All development happens in branches off of `main`.
 Each branch should have an associated issue - if there isn't one for what you're working on then create a new issue first!